Planning & Preparing for Thanksgiving Dinner

 When using my air cooker, I cook the Turkey 12-14 minutes per pound.
 When using the oven method I use ButterBall’s Calculators.
 It will do the thinking for you.

 7. Cook as much as you can the night before…

 My daughters and I do as many menu items as we can ahead of time on Wednesday.
 We bake all our pies.
 We make our Cranberry Sauce because it needs a night to chill.
 Some folks bake their bread for stuffing.
 If you want to make it an even easier day prep all their side dishes and have ready to go into the oven the next day.

 Wednesday, I like to organize my cooking items with the dishes I’ll be serving them in and the serving spoons I’ll be using.
 Green Bean Casserole items in the dish.
 Candied Yam items in a dish.
 Corn in a dish.
 Do we have enough serving spoons, etc… Use the Thanksgiving Printable Planner to help you plan a wonderful Thanksgiving Dinner.

 One other printable I like to use is a Thanksgiving Cooking Timeline.
-Say we decide to have a late lunch as dinner so I can get cleaned up and ready for an evening shopping trip.
-Because I know when I want to have dinner, I know what time to put the turkey int the oven, when to baste it and when to take it out.
+Say we decide to have a late lunch for dinner so I can get cleaned up and ready for an evening shopping trip.
+Because I know when I want to have dinner, I know what time to put the turkey in the oven, when to baste it and when to take it out.
 The timeline helps me plan the rest of the dishes like when to start to peeling potatoes, set the table, etc. It keeps me sane with a house full of little ones and helps me get all the food on the table at ones so everything is served warm.

-I know it seems like a lot work, but if you follow the steps on this Thanksgiving Planning Guide you will have a smooth Thanksgiving Day!
+I know it seems like a lot of work, but if you follow the steps on this Thanksgiving Planning Guide you will have a smooth Thanksgiving Day!

 Next Post… How to Prepare & Cook the Turkey…